Boloram02/AI-Powered-Chatbot-for-College-queries/README.md

 ## License

-This project is created for educational purposes (5th Semester College Project).
+This project is created for educational purposes.

 ## Author